novoalab/RNAModMachinery/README.md

 ## PART2: EXPRESSION ANALYSIS WITH HUMAN AND MOUSE DATASETS

-### EXTRACTING MODOMICS FROM RNA SEQUENCING DATASETS
+### EXTRACTING RNA MODIFICATION MACHINERY (RMM) PROTEIN EXPRESSION FROM RNA SEQ DATASETS
+Initially obtained list of Main RNA Writer Proteins and we added non-catalytic subunits, readers, erasers and other tRNA writer proteins from V de Crécy-Lagard et al - 2019.
+Therefore, we have 146 RMMs at the end.

 #### GTEx
 Extract TPM values for the RNA modification enzymes from the GTEx TPM table